Consumer medicine information

 • The usual dose for adults and children over 12 years of age is 2 tablets dissolved in water, every four hours or as directed.

 More instructions can be found in Section 4.
-How do I use ASPALGIN? in the full CMI.
+How do I take ASPALGIN? in the full CMI.

-5. What should I know while using ASPALGIN?
+5. What should I know while taking ASPALGIN?

 Things you should do

-• Remind any doctor, dentist or pharmacist you visit that you are using ASPALGIN.
+• Remind any doctor, dentist or pharmacist you visit that you are taking ASPALGIN.

 • Tell your doctor immediately if you become pregnant or are breast-feeding while taking ASPALGIN.